 Many travellers believe that the best way to see Italy is to rent a car.
 While there are some nice perks to having your own vehicle, it is definitely one of the most expensive options.
 The cost of gas alone will set you back a surprising amount.
 No-frills European airlines have made travelling by plane much more affordable than it used to be; companies like RyanAir and Easy Jet offer terrific prices on domestic travel through Italy.
 Of course, not every Italian city has an airport, so air travel does have its limitations.
 Most backpackers prefer to take the train, which is fast, reliable, and cheap.

-The national train network in Italy is Trenitalia, which offers regional, long-distance, and high-speed trains.
+The national train network in Italy is Trenitalia, which offers regional, long-distance, and high-speed trains at affordable rates that can be booked on Rail Europe.
 If you’re going to be using the train as your way around Italy, purchase an ItalyPass, a rail pass that provides you with unlimited travel on a selected number of days.

 Don’t let the tight purse-strings stop you from enjoying one of the world’s most beautiful countries!
 You CAN have fun in Italy without breaking the bank!